Ilegales: Band History

 In 1998, they won "Best Rap Artist" and "Best Rap Album" for Rebotando at the 1998 Latin Billboard Music Awards.
 En la Mira, was nominated for "Best Rap Album of The Year" at the 1999 Latin Billboard Music Awards.
-Also, in that year the performed Viña del Mar Festival.
+Also, in that year they performed at Viña del Mar Festival.
 By the end of 1999, "Ilegales" and "Rebotando" had sold over 1.5 millions of copies worldwide. and where certified four times platinum in Chile.

+In 1998 came a terrible loss for the group as one of their members, Jason Gonzalez, died in an automobile accident.
+Their performances at the 1998 Viña del Mar International Song Festival in Chile were in remembrance of him.